Palaniappan-AR/Email_Insights_RAG_LLAMA/README.md

 # Process Flow
 1. Query Emails from Elasticsearch (ES)
-    i) Connects to Elasticsearch using specified host, username, and password ii) Queries for emails of type EML with the High Priority tag and missing MD5 in files_attached.
+  • Connects to Elasticsearch using specified host, username, and password.__
+  • Queries for emails of type EML with the High Priority tag and missing MD5 in files_attached.__
 3. Preprocess and Chunk Emails
   •	Retrieves emails from ES.
   •	Preprocesses email content by removing extra newlines and replacing carriage returns.